obsidianmd/obsidian-developer-docs/en/Plugins/User interface/Settings.md

 #### Progress bar

 While a slider allows for numeric input, a progress bar can show the progress of a task running in the background.
-It can also be used to show a quota — for example, disk space used.
+It can also be used to show a quota; for example, disk space used.

 ```ts
 new Setting(containerEl)